chinaljw/LJWKeyboardHandler/README.md

 支持CocoaPods了哟~~~

+#CocoaPods

+pod 'LJWKeyboardHandler', '~> 1.0.3'

+#How to use

-Insert one line code in ViewController;
+Just one line code.

-Just like this

 [self registerLJWKeyboardHandler];

-KeyboardToolBar supported;

-CocoaPods supported;

-pod 'LJWKeyboardHandler', '~> 1.0.3'